nodejs/wiki-archive/Installing-Node.js-via-package-manager.md

 ## Debian and Ubuntu based Linux distributions

+**Temporary Until Full Update**
+Below is not an up-to-date info.
+Check the [nodesource's blog post](https://nodesource.com/blog/nodejs-v012-iojs-and-the-nodesource-linux-repositories) to install node 0.12 on Debian and Ubuntu.

 Also including: **Linux Mint**, **Linux Mint Debian Edition (LMDE)**, **elementaryOS** and others.

 Node.js is available from the [NodeSource](https://nodesource.com) Debian and Ubuntu binary distributions repository (formerly [Chris Lea's](https://github.com/chrislea) Launchpad PPA).
 Support for this repository, along with its scripts, can be found on GitHub at [nodesource/distributions](https://github.com/nodesource/distributions).